ademidun/book-notes/thinking-in-bets.md

 ## Adventures in Mental Time Travel
 - She suggests using past and future versions of yourself to make better decisions
 - Very profound quote on how we should think about happiness as a long term stock that steadily rises and pay less attention to the day-to-day fluctuations.
 Very cool graph of Berkshire long-term vs short-term stock price to illustrate this [192].

+- Ulysses Contract: Name after Odysseus and the siren odyssey.
+Where he put wax in his ears before he went on a voyage because he knew he would get distracted by siren songs.
+Make a plan to account for future decision-making hazards [200].
+- E.g. When I am tired an open youtube, I start clicking on endless related videos so I installed a Youtube recommendation blocker that blocks recommended videos:
+- This might be a new word for an old concept: Create barriers for things that tempt you
+- Very pragmatic advice of sometimes you just need to vent and complain.
+Even though its arguably irrational, it is normal to want to emotionally offload, it can help you relax.[205]
+- Decision swear jar: everytime you use a word or actions that is usually a signal that you are doing something irrational:
+    -  overconfidnce: "I am 100% sure"
+    - Irrational outcome Fielding: "I got unlucky" or "I planned it perfectly"

+- Scenario planning, when making a decision, think of all possible outcome and their rough probabilities.
+I can't tell if this is insightful or obvious [211]
+- Data analysis of Pete Carrol's decision
+- Backcasting and premortem, imagine the future already happened.
+How did you get here/there?